parismart/ft_services/README.md

 ### Components

-- MetalLB: Is a Load Balancer that manages external access to its services.
+- ```MetalLB```: Is a Load Balancer that manages external access to its services.
 It is the only entrance to the cluster.

-- Nginx: Is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
+- ```Nginx```: Is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.

-- vsFTPd: [very secure FTP daemon] Is an FTP server for Unix-like system, including Linux.
+- ```vsFTPd```: [very secure FTP daemon] Is an FTP server for Unix-like system, including Linux.

-- MariaDB: Is a database management system derived from MySQL with a GPL (General Public License).
+- ```MariaDB```: Is a database management system derived from MySQL with a GPL (General Public License).

-- Wordpress: Is a CMS(Content Managament System) focused on the creation of any type of web page.
+- ```Wordpress```: Is a CMS(Content Managament System) focused on the creation of any type of web page.

-- PhpMyAdmin: Is a free software tool intended to handle the administration of MySQL over the web.
+- ```phpMyAdmin```: Is a free software tool intended to handle the administration of MySQL over the web.

-- InfluxDB: Is a open-source time series database developed by InfluxData
+- ```InfluxDB```: Is a open-source time series database developed by InfluxData

-- Telegraf: Is the open-source server agent to help you collect metrics from your stacks, sensors and systems.
+- ```Telegraf```: Is the open-source server agent to help you collect metrics from your stacks, sensors and systems.

-- Grafana: Is a open-source graphing and analisys software.
+- ```Grafana```: Is a open-source graphing and analisys software.
 Allows you to query, view, alert, and explore your metrics from Time Series Database Storage(TSDB)

 ### Technologies

-- Docker: Is a open-source project that automates the deployment of applications within software containers.
+- ```Docker```: Is a open-source project that automates the deployment of applications within software containers.

-- Kubernetes: Is an open-source system for automating the deployment, scaling, and handling of containerized applications.
+- ```Kubernetes```: Is an open-source system for automating the deployment, scaling, and handling of containerized applications.

-- Minikube: Is a tool that lets you run kubernetes locally. minikube runs a single-node kubernetes cluster on your personal computer.
+- ```Minikube```: Is a tool that lets you run kubernetes locally. minikube runs a single-node kubernetes cluster on your personal computer.

-- VirtualBox: Is virtualization software for x86/amd64 architectures.
+- ```VirtualBox```: Is virtualization software for x86/amd64 architectures.

-- Alpine Linux: Is a Linux distribution based on musl and BusyBox, which aims to be lightweigth and secure by default.
+- ```Alpine Linux```: Is a Linux distribution based on musl and BusyBox, which aims to be lightweigth and secure by default.

 ### Technical considerations